Oregon

 For more information visit the Multi-State Compliance Matrix

-Out of 51 U.S. jurisdictions, Oregon ranks #14 overall for its friendliness towards faith-based nonprofit organizations.
-Oregon has several policies that facilitate the contributions of faith-based nonprofits, including an automatic exemption from state corporate income tax for religious organizations that have 501(c)(3) status and strong nonprofit religious corporation laws.
+Out of 51 U.S. jurisdictions, Oregon ranks #26 overall for its friendliness towards faith-based nonprofit organizations.
+Oregon has several laws that facilitate the contributions of faith-based nonprofits, including an automatic exemption from state corporate income tax for organizations that have 501(c)(3) status and strong nonprofit religious corporation laws.
 Additionally, Oregon has no charitable solicitation registration or audit requirements, and does not impose a state sales tax.
-Oregon, however, has some policies that are burdensome to faith-based nonprofits operating in the state, such as the presence of a broad Blaine Amendment and the lack of a state RFRA.
+Oregon, however, has some policies that are burdensome to faith-based nonprofits operating in the state, such as a broad Blaine Amendment and a lack of a RFRA.

 Religious Freedom:

-The Oregon Constitution follows in lockstep with the federal constitution’s protections, meeting but not exceeding the required minimum protections of the First Amendment.
+The Oregon Constitution follows in lockstep with the federal constitution’s protections, meeting but not exceeding the required minimum protections of the First Amendment (as currently interpreted by the US Supreme Court).

 Oregon has not enacted a RFRA and has enacted nondiscrimination laws that conflict with the beliefs of many religious organizations.